LarsBarkman/guardian/docs/pages/framework/standardizations.md

 summary:
 ---

+## **N.B.
+This page is [Opinionated](http://www.urbandictionary.com/define.php?term=Opinionated)!**
+* There are clearly other choices that can be made
+* The choices reflect our vision of what workings
+* I you can make a strong case for making another choice, we would love that feedback via the link above

 ## Standardize ONLY when
 * Deemed necessary for the sake of interoperability
 * There is clearly a "better way of doing it"
+* The cost involved is to high for be handled by each team

 ## REVISION CONTROL AND SOURCE CODE MANAGEMENT
 ### [GitHub](https://github.com)